2.1.2 |

 which reaches far beyond the literal meaning it has in

-have a prefix such as ana- and because of (one of) their
+vocabulary, because they have a prefix such as ana- and because of

-lexical meanings.
-Such a word can be made part of the doctrine's
+Such a word can be made part of the doctrine's vocabulary without having

-any fundamental significance in that every word which happened
+fundamental significance in that every word which happens to start with

-to start with such a prefix would have to be adopted by us with
+such a prefix will have to be adopted by us with its traditional

 The verbal symbols of the n-a series may be employed to